infor-design/enterprise-wc/src/ids-textarea/README.md

 ## Themeable Parts

 - `textarea` allows you to further style the textarea input element
-- `label` allows you to further style the the label text
+- `label` allows you to further style the label text

 ## Keyboard Guidelines